Stay-home economy boosts Rockford airport to 3rd busiest airport for Amazon

-ROCKFORD, Ill.
-(WIFR) -- Surging cargo flights have boosted RFD as the third busiest airport for Amazon's e-commerce shipments and resulted in an increase of UPS next-day air business by nearly 20% from a year ago.
+Surging cargo flights have boosted RFD as the third busiest airport for Amazon's e-commerce shipments and resulted in an increase of UPS next-day air business by nearly 20% from a year ago.

-According to Crain's Chicago Business, this is due to recent cargo growth and employment at the airport.
+, this is due to recent cargo growth and employment at the airport.

 "There are only a handful of places with two top-20 cargo airports," says Mike Webber, an airport consultant in Austin, Texas.
 "Chicago is one of them.
 O'Hare and Rockford coexist really well.
 (The area) is a rail and trucking hub.
 There's a lot of heavy industry, so it's not just a gateway.
 It's a strong origin-and-destination market."